 Kickboxing equipment turns youngsters into winners

-Published by Craig Downs for Derwentside Homes Ltd in Housing and also in Communities
+Published by Kelly Elliott for Derwentside Homes Ltd in Housing and also in Communities

-“By working with our partners and the local community we have made a real difference which has been demonstrated by the work that the club has been able to do and also by the children achieving these medals.
-The club will continue to grow and will not only benefit other local children but the wider community.”
+“By working with our partners and the local community we have been able to make a real difference which has been demonstrated by the work that the club has carried out.

 READ NEXT »